The previous chapter may be found here.

 as well as the Gallina

 There is a very thick section of Madera Formation atop the Sandia Formation in Guadelupe Canyon north of Guadelupe Box.
+The boundary between the two formations is placed at the first substantial limestone bed.
 We've seen some photographs already, but here is a better look.

 Madera Formation in west side of Holiday Mesa.
 View to the northwest from 35 44.307N 106 46.040W